Getting Started on the Hub

 To request to join an account, select the account and follow the prompts.
 If you request to join an account, information from your profile will be sent to the account to identify who you are.

-Option 2: Joining an account through the registry
+Option 2: Joining an account through the Registry

 The Local Contexts Registry is a list of all the accounts participating in the Local Contexts Hub.
 This is available anytime from the navigation bar at the top of the Local Contexts Hub.

-Registered users of the Hub can contact and/or request to join other accounts on each account’s public page.
 If you request to join an account, information from your profile will be sent to the account to identify who you are.

 How to create an account